-Pursuant to Companies Act, 1956, the roles and responsibilities of the NSE Clearing's Board of directors are clearly defined in its Articles of Association and Rules.
-SCR (SECC) Regulations also provide guidance on role and responsibility of each category of Directors of a clearing corporation.
-The Board of Clearing Corporation comprises of Shareholder Directors, Public Interest Directors and Managing Director.
-The performance of shareholder director is being monitored by the shareholders and if the shareholders are not satisfied with the performance of their representatives, they have powers to replace the existing representative.
+Pursuant to erstwhile Companies Act, 1956, the Companies Act, 2013, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the roles and responsibilities of the NSE Clearing's Board of Directors are clearly defined in its Articles of Association and Rules.
+SECC Regulations also provide guidance on role and responsibility of each category of Directors of a Clearing Corporation.
+The

+Board of Clearing Corporation comprises of Shareholder Directors, Public Interest Directors, and Managing Director.
 Public Interest Directors (PID) submit periodical reports to the Regulator which approve their appointment.
 In case the Regulator is not satisfied with concerned PIDs performance, their term is not renewed for a further period.
-The Managing Director's performance is assessed by the Board every year and their remuneration including increment is fixed based on their performance.
-Their term is renewed only if the Board and shareholders are satisfied with their performance.
-No procedures are in place to review the performance of the Board as a whole.
+The Managing Director's performance is assessed by the Board every year and his/her remuneration including increment is fixed based on his/her performance.
+His/her term is renewed only if the Board and shareholders are satisfied with their performance.
+Further, pursuant to the provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI LODR") contain broad provisions on Board evaluation i.e., evaluation of the performance of (i) the Board as a whole, (ii) Individual Directors (including Independent Directors and chairperson), (iii) the Committees of the Board and (iv) Independent External Person.